unoplatform/uno/doc/articles/faq.md

 You may want to try our latest dev builds, and here's how to do it:

 - On your solution node, select **Manage NuGet packages for Solution**
-- Next to the Search text box, check the **Include prerelease** box
+- Next to the Search text box, check the **Include pre-release** box
 - You should now see the latest Uno.UI package in the **Updates** tab.

 ## C# Edit and Continue does not work